 Check for codes and check the wiring of your VSS (vehicle speed sensor).
 This measurement is required for shifts to occur properly.

 12. What’s the break in time for my new transmission and/or converter and is there any procedure?

-If possible have rear wheels raised when you’re ready to start car for first time.
-Put 6 quarts of fluid in the transmission then start with the shifter in neutral.
-(Beware the wheels may spin!).
+If possible, have rear wheels raised when you’re ready to start the car for the first time.
+Put 6 quarts of fluid in the transmission then start with the shifter in neutral (beware the wheels may spin!).

 Then run the car through the gears several times with wheels raised.
-Again be careful.
-Stop wheels with brakes.
+Again, be careful.
+Stop the wheels with brakes.

 Put the car in park.
 Turn the car off and check for leaks.

 Lower car and start engine again; check that fluid is well in to cross hatch.